StevenTammen/StevenTammen.github.io/pages/multitools.md

 - Handle design very good for pliers ergonomically, doesn’t really inhibit use of other tools
 - Rounded edges comfortable to hold

-## Vic improvements
+### Vic Possible Improvements

-- Don’t rivet together, screws
+- Don’t rivet together, use something that can be lossened/tightened/taken apart/replaced
 - Slightly narrower pliers
 - Let pliers open little wider
 - Cutting hook
 - Diamond coated file + more medium coarse on wood/metal side
-- Improve grip of surface (not necessarily bead blasted — corrosion factors — but more grippable texture)
+- Improve grip of surface (not necessarily bead blasted — because of corrosion factors — but more grippable texture)
 - Switch scissors around to be able to cut nails
 - Make scissors openable to be able to sharpen
 - One hand opening serrated knife, some way to get it open even when cold